-1 interest community be cast by lessees rather than unit owners of leased units: 2 (1) this section applies to lessees as if they were unit owners; 3 (2) unit owners that have leased their units to other persons may not cast votes 4 on those specified matters; and 5 (3) lessees are entitled to notice of meetings, access to records, and other rights 6 respecting those matters as if they were unit owners.
-7 (f) (g) Unit owners must also be given notice of all meetings at which lessees are 8 entitled to vote.
-9 (g) (h) Votes allocated to a unit owned by the association must be cast in any vote of the 10 unit owners in the same proportion as the votes cast on the matter by unit owners other than the 11 association.
-12 Reporter's Notes 13 14 1.
-The Study Committee Report (topic # 20) asks: "Under UCIOA Sec.
-3-15 110(d), an association is permitted to vote by electronic ballot.
-Should unit owners be allowed to change an electronic vote after viewing comments from 16 17 others?"
-The Drafting Committee at its January 2020 meeting discussed various 18 issues concerning electronic ballots, including whether they should remain valid 19 for postponed meetings.
-The consensus was that an owner should be able to 20 revoke or amend a ballot before the meeting when votes are cast.
-21 22 2.
+- 1. The Study Committee Report (topic # 20) asks: "Under UCIOA Sec.
+3-110(d), an association is permitted to vote by electronic ballot.
+Should unit owners be allowed to change an electronic vote after viewing comments from others?"
+The Drafting Committee at its January 2020 meeting discussed various issues concerning electronic ballots, including whether they should remain valid for postponed meetings.
+The consensus was that an owner should be able to revoke or amend a ballot before the meeting when votes are cast. - 2.
 This draft reorganizes material in several of the subsections.
-Subsection 23 (a) presently discusses all types of votes; the revised language treats only voting 24 at meetings.
-Subsection (b) still covers requirements for meetings, with a new 25 subsection (b)(2) addressing electronic voting and the subsections dealing with absentee ballots moved to new proposed subsection (e), which has rules for all 26 27 types of ballots (absentee, paper, and electronic).
-Voting without a meeting is now 28 addressed only in subsection (d) and new proposed subsection (e).
-29 30 3.
-A proposed new subsection (b)(2) deals with voting at two types of 31 meetings - all-electronic meetings where there is no geographic meeting place, 32 and live meetings where some unit owners attend remotely using communications 33 technology.
-These meetings are authorized by proposed amendments to section 3-34 108(a)(6) and (7), respectively.
-Subsection (b)(2) allows remote voting if the 35 association uses a reasonable method of authentication.
+Subsection (a) presently discusses all types of votes; the revised language treats only voting at meetings.
+Subsection (b) still covers requirements for meetings, with a new subsection (b)(2) addressing electronic voting and the subsections dealing with absentee ballots moved to new proposed subsection (e), which has rules for all types of ballots (absentee, paper, and electronic).
+Voting without a meeting is now addressed only in subsection (d) and new proposed subsection (e). - 3.
+A proposed new subsection (b)(2) deals with voting at two types of meetings - all-electronic meetings where there is no geographic meeting place, and live meetings where some unit owners attend remotely using communications technology.
+These meetings are authorized by proposed amendments to section 3-108(a)(6) and (7), respectively.
+Subsection (b)(2) allows remote voting if the association uses a reasonable method of authentication.
 The language is closely based on language from the proposed 4th edition to the ABA's Model Nonprofit Corporation Act (MNCA) (exposure draft Dec.
 13, 2019) § 710(b) (Remote participation in member meeting), which provides: "Members participating by means of remote communication are deemed present and may vote at the meeting if the membership corporation has implemented reasonable measures: (1) to verify that each person participating remotely as a member is a member; and (2) to provide the members a reasonable opportunity to participate in the meeting and to vote on matters submitted to the members, including an opportunity to communicate, and to read or hear the proceedings of the meeting, substantially concurrently with the proceedings."